Top 16 Digital Marketing Agencies For B2B SaaS Startups In 2026

 For another patent-tech startup, we built a structured content cluster around patent drawing requirements across major patent offices worldwide.
 These queries have modest volume but extremely high intent.

-You see, patent rules are fragmented across dense manuals, outdated PDFs, and jurisdiction-specific documents, often defaulting to local language rules in case of conflict
+Patent rules are fragmented across dense manuals, outdated PDFs, and jurisdiction-specific documents, often defaulting to local language rules in case of conflict.

 We simplified this complexity into clear, jurisdiction-specific guides optimized for both SEO and generative discovery.